-- 216 Part 2 of the Common Criteria defines the dependency of FDP_IFC.1 (information flow control policy statement) on FDP_IFF.1 (Simple security attributes).
-The specification of FDP_IFF.1 would not capture the nature of the security functional requirement nor add any detail.
-As stated in the Data Processing Policy referred to in FDP_IFC.1 there are no attributes necessary.
-The security functional requirement for the TOE is sufficiently described using FDP_ITT.1 and its Data Processing Policy (FDP_IFC.1).
-Therefore the dependency is considered satisfied. - 217 In particular the security functional requirements providing resistance of the hardware against manipulations (e. g.
+224 Part 2 of the Common Criteria defines the dependency of FDP_IFC.1 (information flow control policy statement) on FDP_IFF.1 (Simple security attributes).
+The specification of FDP_IFF.1 would not

+- 225 In particular the security functional requirements providing resistance of the hardware against manipulations (e. g.
 FPT_PHP.3) support all other more specific security functional requirements (e. g.
 FCS_RNG.1) because they prevent an attacker from disabling or circumventing the latter.
-Together with the discussion of the dependencies above this shows that the security functional requirements build a mutually supportive whole. - 218 The functional requirements FCS_CKM.1 and FCS_CKM.4 which are dependent to FCS_COP.1/DES and FCS_COP.1/AES are not included in this Security Target since the TOE only provides an engine for encryption and decryption.
+Together with the discussion of the dependencies above this shows that the security functional requirements build a mutually supportive whole. - 226 The functional requirements FCS_CKM.1 and FCS_CKM.4 which are dependent to FCS_COP.1/DES and FCS_COP.1/AES are not included in this Security Target since the TOE only provides an engine for encryption and decryption.
 But the Security IC Embedded Software may fulfill these requirements related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/DES and FCS_COP.1/AES concerning these functions shall be fulfilled by the environment (Security IC Embedded Software). - 219 The TOE provides the cryptographic key generation for RSA and ECDSA by the TOE (FCS_CKM.1/RSA, FCS_CKM.1/ECDSA), but it is up to the Smart Card Embedded Software's security policy to adopt the cryptographic key generation by the TOE or use the cryptographic key generation by the Smart Card Embedded Software.
-The dependent requirements of FCS_COP.1/RSA and FCS_COP.1/ECDSA shall be fulfilled by the environment (Security IC Embedded Software). - 220 The functional requirement FCS_CKM.1 which is dependent to FCS_COP.1/ECDH is not included in this Security Target.
+The dependent requirements of FCS_COP.1/DES and FCS_COP.1/AES concerning these functions shall be fulfilled by the environment (Security IC Embedded Software). - 227 The TOE provides the cryptographic key generation for RSA and ECDSA by the TOE (FCS_CKM.1/RSA, FCS_CKM.1/ECDSA), but it is up to the Smart Card Embedded Software's security policy to adopt the cryptographic key generation by the TOE or use the cryptographic key generation by the Smart Card Embedded Software.
+The dependent requirements of FCS_COP.1/RSA and FCS_COP.1/ECDSA shall be fulfilled by the environment (Security IC Embedded Software). - 228 The functional requirement FCS_CKM.1 which is dependent to FCS_COP.1/ECDH is not included in this Security Target.
 But the Security IC Embedded Software may fulfill this requirement related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/ECDH concerning this function shall be fulfilled by the environment (Security IC Embedded Software). - 221 The functional requirement FCS_CKM.4 which is dependent to FCS_COP.1/RSA, FCS_COP.1/ECDH and FCS_COP.1/ECDSA are not included in this Security Target.
+The dependent requirements of FCS_COP.1/ECDH concerning this function shall be fulfilled by the environment (Security IC Embedded Software). - 229 The functional requirement FCS_CKM.4 which is dependent to FCS_COP.1/RSA, FCS_COP.1/ECDH and FCS_COP.1/ECDSA are not included in this Security Target.
 But the Security IC Embedded Software may fulfill this requirement related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/RSA, FCS_COP.1/ECDH and FCS_COP.1/ECDSA concerning this function shall be fulfilled by the environment (Security IC Embedded Software). - 222 Since SHA is a keyless algorithm, the dependencies FCS_CKM.1 and FMT_CKM.4 are not required. - 223 The dependency FMT_SMR.1 introduced by the two components FMT_MSA.1 and FMT_MSA.3 is considered to be satisfied because the access control specified for the intended TOE is not role-based but enforced for each subject.
+The dependent requirements of FCS_COP.1/RSA, FCS_COP.1/ECDH and FCS_COP.1/ECDSA concerning this function shall be fulfilled by the environment (Security IC Embedded Software). - 230 Since SHA is a keyless algorithm, the dependencies FCS_CKM.1 and FMT_CKM.4 are not required. - 231 The dependency FMT_SMR.1 introduced by the two components FMT_MSA.1 and FMT_MSA.3 is considered to be satisfied because the access control specified for the intended TOE is not role-based but enforced for each subject.
 Therefore, there is no need to identify roles in form of a security functional requirement FMT_SMR.1.